Brazil union votes to strike as GM cuts minivan output

-SAO PAULO (Reuters) - A Brazilian union voted on Thursday to strike at a General Motors Co (GM.N) factory to protest a decision to stop making Zafira minivans, which workers say threatens about 1,500 jobs.
+SAO PAULO, July 12 (Reuters) - A Brazilian union voted on Thursday to strike at a General Motors Co factory to protest a decision to stop making Zafira minivans, which workers say threatens about 1,500 jobs.

 The Metalworkers Union of São Jose dos Campos also stopped production for two hours at the factory in the city of Sao Jose dos Campos earlier in the day, ahead of a meeting with GM executives and labor ministry officials.